VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/volttron-central/volttron-central-agent.rst

 ======================

 In order for any web agent to be enabled, there must be a port configured to serve the content.
-The easiest way to do this is to create a config file in the root of your VOLTTRON_HOME directory (to do this automatically see :ref:`VOLTTRON Config <VOLTTRON-Config>`.)
+The easiest way to do this is to create a config file in the root of your :term:`VOLTTRON_HOME` directory (to do this automatically see :ref:`VOLTTRON Config <VOLTTRON-Config>`.)

 The following is an example of the configuration file